 There are some boss fights in the game where the boss will ignore evasion.
 In these cases, even the tank should switch from a one-handed weapon and shield combination to a more powerful weapon, such as a two-handed greatsword or a spear.

 It is impossible in the early game to force enemies to focus their attacks on the tank specifically, but once your party reaches the Eruyt Village, you can purchase a spell called Decoy.
 Decoy can be cast on a party member to have enemies focus their attacks on that character (which should be the tank).
 The effect, once cast on a party member, is listed as a “lure”.

 All parties will require one character focused primarily on healing spells.
 This is very similar to other Final Fantasy games, but healers in Final Fantasy XII should focus on a hybrid approach.
-Conserving MP as a healer is difficult, so all healers should focus on obtaining three Quickenings as fast as possible, picking up the Headsman, Martyr, Inquisitor and Warmage Licenses as soon as possible, but this means that they also need to be attacking as a means to restore MP.
+Conserving MP as a healer is difficult, so all healers should focus on obtaining three Quickenings as fast as possible, picking up the Headsman, Martyr, Inquisitor and Warmage Licenses as soon as possible.
+However, this means that they also need to be using regular attacks as a means to restore MP.